-If you have a run that paginates through many results pages, you might have an error when the run never finishes, or, if it collect the last page's data several times.
+If you have a run that paginates through many results pages, you might have an error when the run never finishes, or it collects the last page's data several times.

-This is likely due to the last page of the run reloading the page, because it is trying to click a button that doesn't do anything!
+This is likely due to the last page of the run reloading because it is trying to click a button that doesn't do anything!

 This tutorial will show you how to make sure your runs finish, with no extra data!

 After adding the "Click" tool, you want to make sure that you did not create an infinite loop in the project.